MILES: 15 CUMULATIVE MILES: 71

 Shortly after the sun came out and it was a great relief.

 As I walked into Estella (my stop for the night) I started to see flags and banner hanging over the streets.
 WOW, the town’s people are celebrating my arrival.
-How cool is that… especially after my day.
+How cool is that… especially after the day I had.

 Actually they were celebrating the town’s youth day.
 The streets were filled with young people drinking lots of beer.
 I asked several people for directions and was offered drinks from all of them.